Bylaws and Code of Conduct

-(a) Chairman to serve for one year after having served for at least one year as Vice-Chairman.
-After his term of office he would continue to serve on the Committee, for one year, as Past-Chairman.
+(a) Chair to serve for one year after having served for at least one year as Vice-Chair.
+After their term of office they would continue to serve on the Committee, for one year, as Past-Chair.

-(b) If the Chairman were not a Council member he would become an Honorary Officer of the Council.
+(b) If the Chair were not a Council member they would become an Honorary Officer of the Council.

-(c) The Vice-Chairman should be elected annually by the Committee.
+(c) The Vice-Chair should be elected annually by the Committee.

 (d) There should be three ordinary members of the Committee.

 (e) The normal term of office for Committee members should be three years.
-This may be extended to allow a Chairman to complete his cycle of Vice-Chairman, Chairman and Past-Chairman.
+This may be extended to allow a Chair to complete their cycle of Vice-Chair, Chair and Past-Chair.